 If need be, wait until you finish work for the day, then throw up the sash and let in the breeze.
 You can air out your office overnight if the weather cooperates, and you’ll love the fresh scent in the morning.

 4. Avoid VOCs

 Volatile organic compounds, or VOCs, linger on many household surfaces.
-You often find them in , as well as wood preservatives and aerosol sprays.
+You often find them in building materials and furnishings, as well as wood preservatives and aerosol sprays.
 These can cause significant health problems, such as eye and nose irritation.
 Given the current pandemic, you don’t want to confuse symptoms from these irritants with something worse.

 Depending on your financial situation, you might not be able to replace your furniture.
 However, when the time comes, look for versions that are labeled VOC-free.
 Also, avoid using products like furniture polish that often contain these substances — stick to an eco-friendly feather duster.

 5. Add Some Houseplants